fndomariano/fndomariano.github.io/_posts/en/2021-04-30-creating-elementor-widgets.md

 ![Table showing custom fields data with order, label, name and type]({{site.baseurl}}/images/2021-05-04/fields.png)

-To work with Elementor I have a preference to build a plugin to keep more organized and using this strategy you can use in other projects.
+To work with Elementor I have a preference to build a plugin to keep the source more organized and using this strategy you can apply in other projects.

 To create a plugin, you need to create a directory called `elementor-custom-widgets` inside `wp-content > plugins`.
-This new directory will own the following structure.
+This new directory will have the following structure.

 ```bash
 > tree /wp-content/plugins/elementor-custom-widgets